lockss/lockss-rtd-manual/docs/configuring.rst

    ``Content storage areas have changed.
 Artifact reindexing may be needed; see manual.``

-   This message indicates that changing the configured content storage areas may trigger the need for :term:`artifacts <artifact>` to be :index:`reindexed interally <artifact reindexing>`.
+   This message indicates that changing the configured content storage areas may trigger the need for :term:`artifacts <artifact>` to be :index:`reindexed internally <artifact reindexing>`.
 This process happens in the background while the :term:`stack <LOCKSS stack>` runs but may take an extended period of time.

 .. index:: state data storage area; configuration